OHDSI/Castor/readme.md

     ```r
 	# Suppose you want to investigate whether or not there has been a 25% increase or decrease
 	# in the number of cases in any month.
 Search the neighbohood of the count time series
-	# and highlight the points of interest on both the time series and the trend
+	# and highlight the points of interest on both the time series and the trend.

 	diab2014.cv <- window(diabetesTs[,"COUNT_VALUE"],end=c(2014,12))
 	nHood <- Castor::getNeighborhoodDf(diab2014.cv)